rage/programming-23/data/part-2/4-simple-loops.md

 </sample-output>

 The loop is exited _either_ when the user types the correct PIN _or_ if there have been too many attempts.
-The `if` statement after the loop checks the value of the variable `correct` and prints out a message accordingly.
+The `if` statement after the loop checks the value of the variable `success` and prints out a message accordingly.

 ## Debugging print statements in loops